iotaledger/iota-wiki/content/tutorials/single-page-tutorials/hornet-inx-interaction.md

 #### Prepare development environment

-Create a new folder for the tutorial in a location of your choice and navigate to it.
+Create a new folder for the tutorial in a location of your choice and navigate to it:

 ```bash
 mkdir inx-interaction
 cd inx-interaction
 ```

-Run the Node.js initializer to configure the project.
+Run the Node.js initializer to configure the project:

 ```bash
 npm init --yes
 ```

-Overwrite the `package.json` file with the following content.
+Overwrite the `package.json` file with the following content:

 ```yaml
 {
   "name": "inx-interaction",